jc7447/BetterDynAdmin/README.md

 Change logs
 ------

+### 1.6

+* [#24](/../../issues/24) : JDBC browser : new datasource selector to easily switch datasource
+* [#22](/../../issues/22) : Repository page : add ability to output with "repository='...'" in the get item tool
+* Repository page : new option to show full content of every properties values in HTML result tabs
+* Several bug fix

 ### 1.5

 * [#20](/../../issues/20) : Integration of findclass.jhtml : see "Find Class" link beside the class path in component pages (installation instructions of findclass.jhtml below)